The Addigy platform can manage macOS, iOS, and tvOS devices using Addigy Mobile Device Management (MDM) functionality.

 Videos contain no audio

-- iOS and tvOS devices are not eligible for the Addigy Agent which recognizes device state (MDM-specific devices will show as a gray icon as shown in video above).
+- iOS and tvOS devices are not eligible for the Addigy Agent which recognizes device state (MDM-specific devices will show as a gray icon as shown in the video above).

 - iOS and tvOS support Remote Lock, Remote Wipe, and MDM Configurations.